-On November 21, 2018, the BOD issued a resolution to appropriate retained earnings of \$\mathbb{P}700\$ million for future projects and capital expenditures.
-On February 27, 2020, the BOD issued a resolution to make an additional appropriation on retained earnings of \$\mathbb{P}300\$ million for future projects and capital expenditures.
-Details of the appropriated retained earnings as at March 31, 2020 follows:
+On November 21, 2018, the BOD issued a resolution to appropriate retained earnings of ₱700 million for future projects and capital expenditures.
+On February 27, 2020, the BOD issued a resolution to make an additional appropriation on retained earnings of ₱300 million for future projects and capital expenditures.

+Details of the appropriated retained earnings as of March 31, 2023 follows:

-Projects Time Line Amount Future projects and capital expenditures 2020 - 2023 ₽1,000,000,000
+Projects Time Line Amount Future projects and capital expenditures 2021 - 2024 ₽1,000,000,000